THE WEDDING PHOTO GUIDE

 A first look is when you see each other before the ceremony.

-When you should do one
+When should you do one

 You'll get more photos